nhsengland/it-standards/euc/desktop-software.md

    Minimally tested applications must still go through the request and triage process and be approved.

-   Once approved however, they will only be given and abreviated packaging and cursory testing before being released to a self-service portal.
+   Once approved however, they will only be given and abbreviated packaging and cursory testing before being released to a self-service portal.

    Software updates will follow our standards which is that security patches will be rapidly applied but other updates will be kept at the minimum to keep the software in a currently supported version.